miranthajayatilake/kudle/README.md

 All good!
 Hit **Deploy** :relieved:
 *Information on the status will be displyed below the progress bar*

-When completed, expand **Check deployment status** section and hit **Get public IP** If deployed successfully, the public IP for your app will be displayed :clap: :clap: :clap:
+When completed, expand **Check deployment status** section and hit **Get public IP**.
+If deployed successfully, the public IP for your app will be displayed :clap: :clap: :clap: